In this article:

 How Should I Respond to a Positive Review?

-Responding to check-ins as either your brewery or your Verified Venue account is a great way to learn from and strengthen relationships with your most vocal customers.
+Responding to check-ins as either your brand or your Verified Venue account is a great way to learn from and strengthen relationships with your most vocal customers.
 Comments are public, so they’re an opportunity to showcase professionalism and care.

 Golden Rules for Commenting